redhat-nfvpe/onap-lab-experimental/doc/openstack.md

 Logs and configuration files have been fetched to the `workspace/results/` directory.
 Some useful ones are from:

-* Hypervisor: `/var/log/libvirt/qemu/openstack-controller.log`
+* Manager: `/var/log/libvirt/qemu/openstack-controller.log`
-* Hypervisor: `/var/log/virtualbmc/virtualbmc.log`
+* Manager: `/var/log/virtualbmc/virtualbmc.log`

-In the Hypervisor's `hypervisor` user's home directory:
+In the Manager's `manager` user's home directory:

-* `/home/hypervisor/keys/stack@openstack-controller` and
+* `/home/manager/keys/stack@openstack-controller` and
   `/home/stack/stack@openstack-controller.pub`
-* `/home/hypervisor/libvirt/images/openstack-controller.qcow2` is our virtual machine drive image
+* `/home/manager/libvirt/images/openstack-controller.qcow2` is our virtual machine drive image

 In TripleO's `stack` user's home directory: